Monday, May 16, 2016

 Mom did two things which drove home to me the lessons of respect for the elderly.
 One was her volunteerism.
 She visited the Jones Rest Home in Orange every single Saturday (and probably more than that, while we were at school), bringing me in tow.
 My two older siblings never came on these visits, and I learned later that it was because the residents at Jones just took a shine to me and enjoyed my visits.
 Thus, every Saturday I trailed Mom down the halls visiting our favorite residents, getting to know a few of them fairly well.

-As comes with the territory for such a calling, the death of friends was an occurrence that was all too regular.
+As comes with the territory for such a calling, the death of our friends was all too frequent.
 These affected mom, and she grieved for each and every one.
 I was sad, too, for some of the ones who had befriended me from those Saturday visits.

-After the death of one of these, a lady that took a particular shine to me, Mom brought home a watch that had been hers...the last real possession and only valuable that she owned.
+After the death of one of these elderly ladies, Mom brought home a watch that had been hers...the last real possession and only valuable that she owned.
 She made it clear to Mom that I was a very special boy to her and that she wanted me to have that watch to remember her by.
-Dutifully, Mom brought it home and into my possession.
+Dutifully, Mom brought it home and I kept it in a safe place.

 I can see it now.
-In a nanosecond, without a moment's thought or hesitation, my mom - all five feet of her - rared back her hand and slapped him hard on the face, right in front of the family and everybody.
-No time to recover from that before she berated him loudly - how dare him even to think he had a right to anything belonging to his dear mother, whom he neglected to visit even once in spite of the fact that he lived but a few miles away.
-He had no right to expect anything that belonged to her.
+Without a moment's thought or hesitation, Mom - all five feet of her - rared back her hand and slapped him hard on the face, right in front of the family and everybody.
+No time to recover from that before she berated him loudly - how DARE he even THINK he had a right to anything belonging to his dear mother, whom he neglected to visit EVEN ONCE in spite of the fact that he lived but a few miles away!
+He had NO RIGHT to expect ANYTHING that belonged to her.
 With that she stalked away and nothing more was heard of the matter.
 I kept that watch in a false book on a shelf in our living room for years, and have it still to this day.

 Thank you, Mom, for your spunk and example.